 - The chicken carcass and backbone can be stored in a freezer bag and later used to make homemade chicken stock.

-Spatchcock Roast Chicken and Potatoes
+Spatchcocked (Butterflied) Roast Chicken with Potatoes

 Ingredients